Developing A Successful Program and Players

 Worldwide over 17,000 research studies on all aspects of the game have been published.
 We

-Learn to Scan Up To 650% More Often To Make Faster More Accurate Decisions
+Learn to Scan Up To 650% More Often For Faster More Accurate Decisions

 Exchanging Positions Creates Attacks That Destroy Defenses

-Creative Player, Ball and Team Movement Creates Open Shots
+Creative Player, Team and Ball Movements Creates Open Shots